 On the Road: The Original Scroll

-The legendary 1951 scroll draft of On the Road, published word for word as Kerouac originally composed it“ A dazzling piece of writing for all of its rough edges, stripped of affectations that in the novel can sometimes verge on bathos . . .
+The legendary 1951 scroll draft of On the Road, published as Kerouac originally composed it“ A dazzling piece of writing for all of its rough edges, stripped of affectations that in the novel can sometimes verge on bathos . . .
 It seems much more immediate and contemporary.”

 —Luc Sante, New York Times Book Review